oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	Below Image - Task Creation Type
 	![Task name and STS](./images/taskcreationtype.png " ")

 5. Let's explore **Advanced** setting.
 Choose pre-change trial and post-change trial configurations.
-Accordingly choose the comparison metrics such as Elapsed time, Buffer Gets, etc.,.
+Accordingly, choose the comparison metrics such as Elapsed time, Buffer Gets, etc.,.
 Since, this is simulated for read only privileges, you won't be able to create the tasks.

 	Below Image - Advanced setting
 	![Task name and STS](./images/advanced.png " ")